 Choosing a Linux Distro: Server Edition

 So, you’ve decided to build a home serverβ€” a reliable, always-on machine for file storage, media streaming, hosting services, or running containers.
-Choosing which distro to use can be a difficult decision with so many each with its own set of pros and cons.
+Choosing which distro to use can be a difficult decision with so many options, each with its own set of advantages and trade-offs.

 I’ve run Linux servers for many years, from old repurposed laptops to dedicated server hardware.
-My server stack consistently runs on Alpine Linux for its unbeatable lightness and security, but that’s just one excellent path among many.
+My servers consistently run on Alpine Linux for its unbeatable stability and strong security model, but that’s just one path among many.
 This guide draws on that hands-on experience to help you select the best distro for your specific server needs.

 Penguin Server